 Rice.
 3. Oil distillation.

-Hydrocarbons are used to produce plastics, fibers, medicines.
-Methane and propane are used as domestic fuels.
+Plastics, fibers, and medicines are produced from hydrocarbons.
+Methane and propane are used as household fuel.
 Coke is used in the production of iron and steel.
-Nitric acid, ammonia, fertilizers are produced from ammonia water.
+Nitric acid, ammonia, and fertilizers are produced from ammonia water.
 Tar is used in construction.

 What have we learned?

-From the topic of the lesson, we learned from which natural sources hydrocarbons are isolated.
+From the topic of the lesson we learned from what natural sources hydrocarbons are isolated.
 Oil, coal, natural and associated gases are used as raw materials for organic compounds.
 Minerals are purified and divided into fractions, from which substances suitable for production or direct use are obtained.
 Liquid fuels and oils are produced from oil.
-Gases contain methane, propane, butane used as domestic fuel.
-From coal, liquid and solid raw materials are isolated for the production of alloys, fertilizers, and medicines.
+The gases contain methane, propane, butane, used as household fuel.
+Liquid and solid raw materials are extracted from coal for the production of alloys, fertilizers, and medicines.

 Average rating: 4.2.
 Total ratings received: 289.